nuelcyber/Azure-Network-Segmentation-Using-ASGs-and-NSGs/README.md

-# Azure Network Segmentation Using ASGs and NSGs
+# Azure Network Security Using ASGs and NSGs

 ## Overview